jardo5/OTDR-Results-Extract/README.md

 - **Data Privacy:**
   Handle sensitive OTDR data responsibly.
 Ensure that the extracted data is stored and shared securely, especially if deployed on a public server.

+- **Timeouts and Processing Times:**
+  Parsing large or complex PDFs may take time, especially on lower-resource hosting environments.
+Ensure your hosting solution can handle these requirements, or optimize your data extraction logic if necessary.